smok-serwis/smok-client/docs/predicates.rst

           arbitrary-dimensional hierarchies.

 You are more than welcome to make direct use of Sensors, especially when facing output to client.
-It makes more sense to use :class:`~smokclient.sensor.Sensor` s for that, because :class:`~smokclient.sensor.Sensor` s represent a concept, while pathpoint represents a single endpoint on the client.
+It makes more sense to use :class:`~smok.sensor.Sensor` s for that, because :class:`~smok.sensor.Sensor` s represent a concept, while pathpoint represents a single endpoint on the client.

 Predicates